-I attribute my success with relationships, business growth, and personal growth to these habits of happiness that are my Keys to Live Happy and navigate any negativity and chaos that comes to me.
+I attribute my success with relationships, business growth, and personal growth to these habits of happiness that are my Keys to Live Happy.
+They help me navigate any negativity and chaos that comes to me.

 Each and every one of us face challenges every day of our lives.
 The difference between struggling and suffering is simply a mindset.
 A life without pain is a life without joy and happiness.
 Struggling is necessary for growth.